HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 If you’re familiar with the MERV rating scale, then an MPR 600 filter is roughly equivalent to a MERV 7 air filter.
 However, an MPR 600 air filter exceeds the requirements of MERV 7 air filters since they are tested to filter out more microparticles than a standard MERV 7 filter.

-If you have allergies or pets, we recommend using a filter with an MPR 1000 rating to filter out small particles such as pet dander, fine dust, and smoke.
+If you have allergies or pets, I recommend using a filter with an MPR 1000 rating to filter out small particles such as pet dander, fine dust, and smoke.

 MPR 1000 air filters are roughly equivalent to a MERV 11 air filter.
 However, like MPR 600 air filters, MPR 1000 air filters will filter out more microparticles than their MERV-rated counterparts.

 Higher-rated MPR filters are more efficient at filtering out small particles.
 But this doesn’t mean that you should automatically go for the highest-rated MPR filter for your home’s HVAC system.